rhomobile/rhomobile-docs/docs/en/edge/rhoconnectapi/source-adapter-model-api-ruby.md

 Next, you will need to add search to your Rhodes application.
 For details, see the [Rhodes search section](../guide/using_rhoconnect#filtering-datasets-with-search).

 ## create

-Create a new record in the backend (optional).
+Create a new record in the back-end (optional).

 **NOTE: RhoConnect can establish a 'link' between the local record id provided by the client and the new record id provided by the backend service.
 To enable this link, return the new record id as a string.**